 Take ownership of your own health.
-It is YOUR body and YOUR weight loss journey.
-It is up to YOU to ensure you are in the very best condition to achieve the best result.
+It is up to YOU to ensure you are in the very best condition to achieve the optimal result.
 You have worked so hard to get to the point of body contouring surgery and deserve the very best.

 The most important thing is to focus on your goal of future surgery.
 It’s in your best interest to stay active to help keep the weight off.
 Patients in higher weight ranges have greater risks attached to all forms of surgery, including plastic surgery.